2011 Helmand Province killing: Criminal trial, appeals, and sentencing

 After the 15 September incident, Blackman continued with his tour of duty, leaving Helmand Province in late October 2011.
-On 13 October 2012, at the decision of the Service Prosecution Authority, Marines A–E were charged with the murder of the unnamed Afghan insurgent.
+On 13 October 2012, at the decision of the Service Prosecution Authority, Blackman, Watson, Hammond, Marines D and E were charged with the murder of the unnamed Afghan insurgent.
 The lead came after British civilian police discovered suspicious video footage on a serviceman's laptop.
 Marines D and E had charges against them dropped on 5 February 2013.
-Marines A, B and C first appeared in court in August 2013, where they entered a not guilty plea.
-The military trial of Marines A, B and C, protected from view in court behind a screen because of an anonymity order, began on 23 October 2013 and lasted two weeks.
-Their Court Martial board (equivalent to a jury in the civilian justice system) was seven members strong, instead of the five used for less serious cases.
+Blackman, Watson and Hammond first appeared in court in August 2013, where they entered a not guilty plea.
+The military trial began on 23 October 2013 at the Military Court Centre in Bulford, Wiltshire, protected from view in court behind a screen because of an anonymity order, where Blackman, Watson and Hammond were identified in court papers as Marines A, B, and C respectively, and lasted two weeks in front of Judge Advocate General Jeff Blackett, with a seven-members Court Martial board (equivalent to a jury in the civilian justice system) instead of the usual five.

-The verdict (8 November 2013) and sentence (6 December 2013) were both delivered at the Military Court Centre in Bulford, Wiltshire.
-The judge advocate (the civilian judge heading the panel at a court martial) was Judge Advocate General Jeff Blackett.
-The verdict carried with it a mandatory life sentence, so it was only in the judge advocate's and Court Martial board's power to decide on the minimum sentence once the board had found Blackman guilty.
-He was sentenced to a minimum of 10 years in prison.
-On 22 May 2014, at the Courts Martial Appeal Court, its most senior judge, Lord Chief Justice Lord Thomas upheld the life sentence, but reduced Blackman's minimum term to 8 years.
+The verdict was delivered on 8 November 2013 and it carried a mandatory life sentence, so it was only in the judge advocate's and Court Martial board's power to decide on the minimum sentence needed to served before eligibility for parole once the board had found only Blackman guilty.
+Thus, he was sentenced to a minimum of 10 years imprisonment on 6 December 2013.
+On 22 May 2014, at the Courts Martial Appeal Court, Lord Chief Justice Lord Thomas reduced Blackman's minimum term to 8 years.

-In December 2016 Blackman was denied bail pending a second appeal due to be heard by the Court Martial Appeal Court (CMAC).
-On 15 March 2017, the CMAC reduced the conviction to manslaughter on the grounds of diminished responsibility.
-UK newspaper The Guardian reported that, "Outside court Blackman's wife, Claire, who has led the campaign to free the former sergeant, said she was delighted by the result saying it 'much better reflected the circumstances that [her] husband found himself in during that terrible tour of Afghanistan'."
+In December 2016 Blackman was denied bail pending a second appeal due to be heard by the Court Martial Appeal Court.
+On 15 March 2017, the court reduced the conviction to manslaughter on the grounds of diminished responsibility.
+British newspaper The Guardian reported that, "Outside court Blackman's wife, Claire, who has led the campaign to free the former sergeant, said she was delighted by the result saying it 'much better reflected the circumstances that [her] husband found himself in during that terrible tour of Afghanistan'."

 On 28 March 2017, Blackman was given a 7-year sentence for manslaughter with diminished responsibility, but was given credit for time served, and was freed on 28 April 2017.